When he’s not acting as Sales Manager for our US office, Jamie can usually be found trying his luck on the Colorado ski slopes (with mixed success).

 You can push your notices, newsletters, and urgent information directly to parents via alerts or push notifications on the Digistorm School app.
 If you are unfamiliar with push notifications, it’s a short message that can be sent and will pop up on a user’s mobile home screen.
 Push notifications should be around 60 - 90 characters to ensure that the message is concise and will grab the attention of the reader, to make sure that they then take further action to open the push notification.
 Parents can become frustrated and feel distant when they miss important messages from schools.
 For example, if their child’s soccer practice was extended by an hour and they weren’t informed, it is then frustrating for the parent when they arrive to pick up their child at the incorrect time.

-Lastly, you can use the events calendar in your school app to ensure that parents are aware and can access all of the events linked to their child, in one easy-to-access place.
+Lastly, you can use the events calendar in your school app to ensure that parents are aware and can access all of the events linked to their child, in one easy to access place.
 A calendar overview means that parents won’t need to be juggling between multiple calendars and will have enough time to plan their own schedules around events that they may need to attend.
-Once parents are comfortable with the app they can choose to filter relevant events for a more personalized app experience.
+Once parents are comfortable with the app they can choose to filter relevant events for a more personalised app experience.